Socialism, Capitalism and Political Economy

 Democratic Socialism

-as wealth creation went to the rich who investing for their highest capital return.
-This meant the low return of social goods were neglected.
-Socialist believe this limited human possibilities.
+Note: 19th Century Capitalism wealth was managed by owners wanting the highest capital return.
+They neglected the low return of social goods.
+Democratic Socialist believe this limited human possibilities.

 Capitalism Was Not Imagined or Planned